top of page

 You can get creative with your imagination, find inspiration in nature, a painting, or on social media of course.

-Flower stems: Chives, green onion, cilantro stems, roasted asparagus, and rosemary sprigs all make beautiful long stems.
-I used a long banana pepper from my garden to create a stem.
+Flower stems: Chives, green onions, cilantro stems, roasted asparagus, and rosemary sprigs all make beautiful long stems for your flower art.
+I used a long banana pepper from my garden to create a stem, adding a unique touch to my design.

-Background details: You can create little lady bugs with cherry tomatoes and olives or butterflies with mini bell pepper wings..
-I also like to create grass with chives or peppers.
+Background details: You can create adorable ladybugs using cherry tomatoes and olives or butterflies with mini bell pepper wings.
+To add even more detail, try creating grass with chives or green peppers.

-Extra toppings: Add your choice of cheese and dried herbs like chili flakes and/or parsley prior to adding your garden art for a boost in flavor.
+Extra toppings: For a boost in flavor, add your choice of cheese and dried herbs like chili flakes and parsley before arranging your garden art on the focaccia.
+This will enhance the taste and create a delicious base for your bread.

 My Go-To Small Batch Focaccia Pizza Dough Recipe